- What differentiates you from the comics/graphic novel collection at the public library?

 How do you plan to fund this project long-term?

 We are planning for growth through grants, library membership fees, fundraising, sponsorships, and community partnerships.
-When we have a physical location, we will also consider alternative funding possibilities.
 Since we plan to be primarily volunteer-run in the future, and accept book donations, our budget will go towards rent, fair pay for artists to run workshops, and staff.

 What does a CCOL membership include?

 Although our physical space will be open to all, including non-members, our $5 annual membership will include access to our collection during operating hours, access to community events such as workshops and creator talks, and member discounts at other special events.
-We also hope to eventually include tools for making comics in the library, such as a large flatbed scanner, so the membership would also include access to these tools.
+We also hope to eventually include tools for making comics in the library, such as a large flatbed scanner and light box, so the membership would also include access to these tools.

 Our membership price will always be affordable for all — we have a pay it forward model for free membership so those who cannot afford the membership are never turned away.
 Anyone can donate an extra $5 which will go towards a membership for someone in the future.